yilserkan/Unity-Programming-Patterns/README.md

 3. If you want to make it persistent across scenes you need to call DontDestroyOnLoad on the awake method.

 ## 5. Object Pooling
+The object pooling design pattern is a container which holds objects.
+These objects can be used by activating the disabled objects when needed and deactivating the activated ones after they have completed their task.
+This comes in handy when you need to instansiate a lot of objects

+### When to use
+This pattern is used whena class needs to be initialized often.

+### Advantages
+- Performance and memory boost.

+### Disadvantages
+-If the max size is not defiend properly it can leed to unnecessary memory usage.

+### How to implement
+1. Craete an ObjectPool with the desired class.
+2. Define the OnCreate, OnTakeFromPool, OnReturnedToPool functions.
+3. **Get** objects from the pool when needed and **Release** them when they are not needed anymore.